yilserkan/Unity-Programming-Patterns/README.md

 ## How to implement
 You need to create a class which derives from Scriptable Object.
 In this class you can define the information which you want to store in it.
 This class wil act as a template from which you can create assets.

+## 4. Singleton Pattern
+An object which makes use of the singleton pattern can be accessed from everywhere and they can only be instansiated once.

+### Advantatages of the Singleton Pattern
+- Easy to implement
+- Can be accessed from everywhere

+### Disadvanatges of the Singleton Pattern
+- Encourages coupling
+- Can make testing more difficult